Lifelong New Yorker. Community leader. Democracy defender.

 I’m a child of this district: a gay kid born at St. Vincent’s Hospital who played little league basketball at Tony Dapolito and got his Bar Mitzvah cake at Veniero’s.
 I’ve spent my life here—and my career working to expand opportunity, strengthen democracy, and help this city live up to its promise.

 Growing up, my mom taught me to turn values into action.
 She brought me to protests and the polls, volunteered overnight at my school’s homeless shelter, and organized its first AIDS Walk team.
-I carried that lesson into adulthood: launching a startup that raised tens of millions of dollars for low-wage workers and community nonprofits, helping elect Democrats in tough races up and down the ballot, and building voter protection teams to ensure everyone’s vote counts.
+This campaign is rooted in those values—being a voice for the voiceless, and showing up where it counts.
+I'll fight in Albany to defend our rights, protect the best of Lower Manhattan, and make New York accessible to everyone.

 Priorities